Manitoba Lotteries Bingos Volunteer Program Updates

 - The clinic must be organized by an MHC member club.

-- The clinician/s delivering the clinic must be named at the time of application and must be certified at Equine Canada Competition Coach Specialist (CCS) – former Equine Canada Coach 2 – or above.
+- The clinician/s delivering the clinic must be named at the time of application and must be certified at Equestrian Canada Competition Coach Specialist (CCS) – former Equestrian Canada Coach 2 – or above.
 If not certified at CCS or above, the clinician’s resume must be attached to the application for consideration.

 - The clinic must be open to all throughout Manitoba.